"An astrologer Day" Learn the complete lesson about astrologer

 journey due north of this town.
 Take the next train and be gone.
 I see once again great danger to your life if you go from (leave) home.”
 He took out a pinch of sacred ash and held it to him.
 “Rub it on your forehead and go home.
 Never travel southward again, and you will live to be a hundred.”

 “Why should I leave home again?”
 The other said reflectively.
 “I was only going away now and then to look for him and to choke out his life if I met him.”
 He shook his head regretfully.
 “He has escaped my hands.
 I hope at least he died as he deserved.”
 “Yes,” said the astrologer.
-“He was crushed under a lorry.”
+“He was crushed under a argumentative essays on abortion.”
 The other looked gratified (delighted/ happily) to hear it.
 The place was deserted (empty of people) by the time the astrologer picked up his articles and put them into his bag.
 The green shaft (light) was also gone, leaving the place in darkness and silence.
 The stranger had gone off into the night, after giving the astrologer a handful of coins.

 It was nearly midnight when the astrologer reached home.
 His wife was waiting for him at the door and demanded an explanation.
 He flung (threw) the coins at her and said “Count them.
 One man gave all that.”